OPEN-NEXT/OKH-LOSH/README.md

 - facilitate packaging: essential files can be directly linked in the metadata so:
   - we can run periodic tests to see whether files are still online,
   - you can download those files directly from the LOSH front-end
-- RDF & Wikibase enable custom use cases
+- RDF enables custom use cases
   (e.g. for researchers or other OSH platforms) e.g. by writing custom queries or by linking to other data/knowledge bases, such as Wikidata